This post may contain affiliate links. Read my full disclosure policy.

-Add fresh spinach and wilt, then add 2 cups of broth or stock, a jar of marinara sauce and the dry pasta.
+- Add fresh spinach and wilt, then add the broth or stock, the marinara sauce and the dry pasta.
 Stir, and bring to a simmer.
 Dot with the dollops of ricotta.
 Sprinkle with mozzarella and pecorino.
 Cover well and place in the oven to bake for 30 minutes.

-Uncover and let the cheese get a little golden for a couple of minutes (feel free to broil).
-If there seems to be too much liquid left in the pan, simply simmer uncovered on the stovetop for 1-2 minutes until it evaporates.
+- Uncover and let the cheese get a little golden for a couple of minutes (feel free to broil).
+If there seems to be too much liquid left in the pan, simply bake uncovered a bit longer, or simmer uncovered on the stovetop for 1-2 minutes until it evaporates.

 - Serving Size: using 1 cup whole milk ricotta and 1 cup total cheese ( mozzarella & parm)

 - Calories: 365

 - Sodium: 419.4 mg